depillis/T1DREU2020/2020REU_final_files/Subteam1-MCMC&PSO/T1D/Data_cleaning/README.txt

 We have specified this folder for unmodified versions of the data that we use in the two parameterizations of T1D: PSO and DRAM MCMC.

+Duplicates of these folders exist in other sub-directories within Subteam1-MCMC&PSO directory

+NOTE that we only use Lietal data for the T1D parameterizations